 These costs are deducted from your total business income, and the resulting number is what you claim as self-employed income on your tax return.
 Be sure to keep good records of all of your business expenses so you can provide them to the IRS if necessary.

 As a freelancer, you probably plant yourself at your desk each morning right there in your home.
 For this reason, you may be able to claim a home office tax deduction based on the percentage of your home that you use for work.
 For example:

 - If your dedicated work space takes up 15% of the total square footage of your home, you can deduct 15% of your mortgage principal or rent payment, utilities, and insurance.

-But if it’s your habit to work at the kitchen table, you’re out of luck because you use that room for other things as well as your writing business.
+But if it’s your habit to work at the kitchen table, you’re out of luck because you likely use that room for other things as well as your writing business.
 Your home office space must be dedicated exclusively to your writing, so clean out that spare bedroom, move in your office equipment and supplies, and get to work.